 Suing for Excess Expenses

-After the new PIP Choice levels come to fruition next July, car accident victims can sue for excess medical costs and personal expenses that were caused directly by their injuries sustained from the accident.
+After the new PIP Choice levels come to fruition next July, car accident victims of motor vehicle accidents can sue for excess medical costs and personal expenses that were caused directly by their injuries sustained from the accident.

 Expenses will be considered in the excess if they surpass the dollar amount of the driver’s chosen PIP cap amount.